Jump to Navigation

 • Arriving at an accurate assessment of the prospective payer's income and the recipient's educational and employment prospects

 It is common for divorcing spouses to disagree about whether spousal support is needed, how much is appropriate, and how long it should be paid.
-This is just one of several issues — along with child support and property division — that must be addressed as you attempt to plan for life after divorce.
+This is just one of several issues — along with child support obligations and marital property division — that must be addressed as you attempt to plan for life after divorce.

-A Determined, Realistic Approach to Achieving Fair Outcomes
+A Determined, Realistic Approach To Achieving Fair Outcomes

 Led by trained and experienced litigator/mediator Gregory Dittrich, our firm is equipped to deal with complex financial issues that can arise for relatively high-income families.
 We will take all necessary steps to establish the facts in your case, help you form realistic expectations about alimony/spousal support, and explore creative solutions that may satisfy both parties.
 Although we settle the great majority of cases out of court, you will have a proven advocate on your side if litigation becomes necessary.